What is the User Datagram Protocol (UDP) and How Does it Work?

 Introduction

-The User Datagram Protocol (UDP) is one of the most common ways data on the Internet is transmitted.
-UDP is often discussed alongside another commonly used communication protocol: the transmission control protocol (TCP).
-UDP and TCP both have their strengths and weaknesses, and they are used in different situations to maximize their strengths and minimize their downsides.
+The User Datagram Protocol (UDP) is one of the most common ways data on the internet is transmitted.
+UDP is often discussed alongside another commonly used communication protocol: the Transmission Control Protocol (TCP).
+UDP and TCP both have their strengths and weaknesses, and they are used in different situations.

 How UDP works

-Different protocols for transmitting data over the Internet operate at different layers of the open systems interconnection (OSI) seven-layer model.
-Like the TCP, UDP also operates at the transport layer.
-Conceptually, transmitting data using UDP is similar to TDP: data must first be divided into small individual units called protocol data units (PDUs) before the units are transmitted over the Internet through the process of routing.
+Different protocols for transmitting data over the internet operate at different layers of the Open Systems Interconnection (OSI) seven-layer model.
+TCP and UDP operate at the transport layer.
+Conceptually, transmitting data using UDP is similar to TDP: data is first divided into small individual units called Protocol Data Units (PDUs) before the units are routed over the internet.

 What Is User Datagram Protocol (UDP) and how does it work

 The PDU for UDP is the datagram.
-Instead of dividing data into packets (which is the PDU for TCP), data transmitted using UDP is divided into datagrams which are then routed over the Internet and received on the receiver’s end.
+Instead of dividing data into packets (which is the PDU for TCP), data transmitted using UDP is divided into datagrams which are then routed over the internet to the receiver.

 UDP is a connectionless protocol.
-Unlike the TCP which first requires a connection to be established using the three-way SYN, SYN-ACK, and ACK handshake before packets can be transmitted, UDP does not require the establishment of any connection between the sending and receiving machines.
-Once the receiving machine makes a request to the sending machine, the sending machine will continuously send datagrams over without establishing any connection.
+Unlike TCP which first requires a connection to be established using the three-way SYN, SYN-ACK, and ACK handshake before packets are transmitted, UDP does not require an established connection between the sending and receiving machines.
+Once the receiving machine makes a request to the sending machine, the sending machine will continuously send datagrams without establishing any connection.

 Benefits of UDP